bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Discovering Packages

-Fortunately, each distribution tends to publish an easy to browse version of their repositories.
+- Fortunately, each distribution tends to publish an easy to browse version of their repositories.
-For Ubuntu, you can search for packages at packages.ubuntu.com.
+- For Ubuntu, you can search for packages at packages.ubuntu.com.

 ## Using Package Search

-Let's get a bit more practice searching for packages using Ubuntu's package website.
-Use the site to search for the package names for Apache HTTP Server, PostgreSQL, and Memcache on Ubuntu Trusty.
-Enter your answers in these boxes.
-You don't need to include the full app to get command, just the package name.

-The correct answers are apache2, postgresql, and memcached.
+Package Name
+- Apache HTTP Server : apache2
+- PostgreSQL : postgresql
+- Memchache : memcached

 ## Using Finger

-Now that we've installed Finger, let's use it.
-This application will look up various pieces of information about a user, and display it in an easy to read format.
+- Finger will look up various pieces of information about a user, and display it in an easy to read format.
-If I type Finger, the command will output information about all of the users currently logged into the system.
+- Finger command will output information about all of the users currently logged into the system.
-You can see the vagrant user here, that's us, and the last time we logged in.
-You can also pass a username to the Finger application to see additional information about a specific user.
+- You can also pass a username to the Finger application to see additional information about a specific user.
-Type finger vagrant, and you'll see some additional information including our home directory and what shell we're using.
+- Type finger vagrant, and you'll see some additional information including our home directory and what shell we're using.

 ## Introduction to /etc/passwd